yizhuangpeng/Airbnb-US-Tableau/README.md

 # Airbnb-US-Tableau
-In this Tableau file, we provide data visualization for Airbnb in US, data is from https://www.kaggle.com/kritikseth/us-airbnb-open-data.
+In this Tableau file, we provide data visualization for Airbnb in US.
+Data gathered from https://www.kaggle.com/kritikseth/us-airbnb-open-data.